pharo-graphics/Bloc/README.md

         load.
 ```

-Alternatively, you can do it by terminal (MacOS & linux).
+Alternatively, you can do it by terminal (MacOS, linux... and should work as well in Windows with MINGW64).
 Create a directory and execute `<this_repo>/scripts/build.sh`, which first downloads the Pharo image and VM and then loads the project.